Comment on page

 Dealing with feedback is challenging, as the reasons are numerous, but not always obvious.
 Below are some common causes:

-Using Safari as it has poor AEC abilities; use Chrome instead.
+- Using Safari as it has poor AEC abilities; use Chrome instead.
+Safari struggles when a room has bad reverb issues, so changing locations might also help, if forced to use Safari.

-Screen-sharing the desktop /w audio capture on, especially in the case of a group room, will create nasty feedback for others.
+- Screen-sharing the desktop /w audio capture on, especially in the case of a group room, will create nasty feedback for others.
+You can add

-Incorrect OBS configuration is common, especially if the echo is only heard in the RTMP broadcast or recording, and not by those using OBS.Ninja themselves
+- Incorrect OBS configuration is common, especially if the echo is only heard in the RTMP broadcast or recording, and not by those using VDO.Ninja themselves

-Having two browser tabs open (such as one with the Youtube output playing) will cause echo.
+- Having two browser tabs open (such as one with the YouTube output playing) will cause echo.
 Echo cancellation only works within the same tab that the audio is played back and captured, and only if the echo is not prolonged.
+You can use an experimental Chrome feature to solve this issue though.
+Go to chrome://flags/#chrome-wide-echo-cancellation and enable Chrome Wide Echo Cancellation, to see if it helps.

 A good way to troubleshoot is to mute one person at a time in a room, seeing if muting any specific single person solves the issue for everyone else.